DavidBakerEffendi/providentia/providentia-db/docker-containers/README.md

 The TigerGraph docker container is build from the official TigerGraph image.
 Original instructions can be found [here](https://github.com/tigergraph/ecosys/blob/master/guru_scripts/docker/README.md).
 * `tigergraph/docker-compose.yml`: The docker-compose for the TigerGraph container.
 This container does not give output.
 TigerGraph is a bit more advanced in terms of accessing GSQL shell and the Graph Studio admin panel.
 Cheatsheet from the above source is below:
 * Open a shell to the TigerGraph server using the following command: `ssh -p 14022 tigergraph@localhost` with password `tigergraph`.
+A convience script called `connect` calls this command.
 * Start the TigerGraph service under bash shell (may take up to 1 minute) using `gadmin start`.

 Now one will have access to the following: